zahemen9900/AdaptIQ/BACKEND.md

    - Assignment completion: 15% of course progress

 3. **Progress Updates**: Update in real-time when activities are completed

+4. **Progress History**: Maintain a historical record of progress changes for trend analysis and visualization

+5. **Study Streak**: Calculate and update consecutive days of activity to encourage consistent learning

+### Dashboard Data Integration

+1. **Centralized Stats Collection**:
+   - Store aggregated dashboard statistics in the user document for efficient retrieval
+   - Update statistics in real-time when activities are completed

+2. **Recent Activity Feed**:
+   - Store the most recent 10-15 activities in the user document
+   - Include activity type, timestamp, and relevant details
+   - Use this for dashboard activity feed display

+3. **Daily Goals Management**:
+   - Generate personalized daily goals based on course progress and scheduled activities
+   - Automatically mark goals as complete when relevant activities are finished
+   - Allow manual completion tracking via the UI

+4. **Event Management**:
+   - Store upcoming events in a dedicated subcollection
+   - Include study sessions, quiz deadlines, and assignments
+   - Update dashboard display with the next 3-5 upcoming events

+5. **Suggested Topics Generation**:
+   - Analyze course progress to identify areas needing attention
+   - Generate personalized topic suggestions for each course
+   - Include in dashboard recommendations section

 ### Assignment Management